meddelare/meddelare-node-server/README.md

 **Cross-domain requests**
-The server has [cross-origin resource sharing](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) (CORS) enabled for whitelisted domains, which need to be configured in the file `social-buttons-server.js`.
+The server has [cross-origin resource sharing](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) (CORS) enabled for whitelisted domains, which need to be configured.
+Set the environment variable `DOMAIN_WHITELIST` to a list of comma-separated (no spaces) protocols+domains which are allowed to use your (private) meddelare-node-server instance.

+This example whitelists domains Meddelare uses: `DOMAIN_WHITELIST='http://meddelare.com,https://meddelare.github.io,https://meddelare-node-server.herokuapp.com,https://d12cncu17l9pr5.cloudfront.net' node social-buttons-server.js`